MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/index.md

 > [!NOTE]
 > Resource Consistency governance does not replace the existing IT teams, processes, and procedures that allow your organization to effectively manage cloud-based resources.
 The primary purpose of this discipline is to identify potential business risks and provide risk-mitigation guidance to the IT staff that are responsible for managing your resources in the cloud.
 As you develop governance policies and processes make sure to involve relevant IT teams in your planning and review processes.

 This section of the Cloud Adoption Framework outlines how to develop a Resource Consistency discipline as part of your cloud governance strategy.
-The primary audience for this guidance is your organization's cloud architects and other members of your Cloud Governance team.
+The primary audience for this guidance is your organization's cloud architects and other members of your cloud governance team.
 However, the decisions, policies, and processes that emerge from this discipline should involve engagement and discussions with relevant members of the IT teams responsible for implementing and managing your organization's Resource Consistency solutions.

 If your organization lacks in-house expertise in Resource Consistency strategies, consider engaging external consultants as a part of this discipline.
 Also consider engaging [Microsoft Consulting Services](https://www.microsoft.com/enterprise/services), the [Microsoft FastTrack](https://azure.microsoft.com/programs/azure-fasttrack) cloud adoption service, or other external cloud adoption experts for discussing how best to organize, track, and optimize your cloud-based assets.